esplito/coding-notes/css-for-js.dev/module-2-rendering-logic-2.md

 > `auto` is a smart value that adds a scrollbar when one is required.

-But why would I even use `scroll` then? 🤔 Because using `auto` can cause content layout shift when the scroll is rendered in the viewport (all content is pushed a few pixels t
+**But why would I even use `scroll` then? 🤔**
+Because using `auto` can cause content layout shift when the scrollbar is rendered in the viewport (all content is pushed a few pixels to the side) for example when pressing a "Load more" button that triggers the scrollbar to show.
+It would then make more sense to always show the scrollbar (by using `scroll`) because we know that it might show up for the user.

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUyMzk4OTYzNSwyMDM2MjE2ODIxLC04Mz
+eyJoaXN0b3J5IjpbMTEyNjM4MjAxMywyMDM2MjE2ODIxLC04Mz
 c1MDc4MDUsLTM0NDI5MTg1NywxOTI5MjYyMTIzLC0zOTU2NDIz
 MzcsLTg0MDI5MjMwMCwxMTkyNjkzNjY1LDExNzgwMDgwMjMsMT
 kyMDQ4MzMxLDMyNTQ0NTczOSwtOTk1NzcwMDAyLDY1MDA3ODIx